menaveenshankar/git-coco/README.md

 Here are my queries regarding ```tty``` on [github](https://github.com/prompt-toolkit/python-prompt-toolkit/issues/1030) and [stackoverflow](https://stackoverflow.com/questions/59357934/autocomplete-does-not-work-within-git-hook-tty-problem).

-Other co-author tools like ```git-mob``` rely exclusively on author initials.
+Other co-author tools like ```git-mob``` and `git-pair` rely exclusively on author initials.
 The useability becomes an issue as the number of authors in the database increase.
 Autocomplete in git-coco easily addresses this issue.